Kevinpyx/MazeSolving/README.md

 ## To use the program
 Make the file with the Makefile provided.
-To run it in the terminal window: type ./solve < maze.txt where maze.txt is a maze file
+To run it in the terminal window: type ./solve < maze.txt where maze.txt is a maze file (Maze files can be generated using the amaze.c file provided).

 ## Maze file format